zcubbs/crucible/README.md

 # Crucible

-An all-in-one tool for managing your air-gaped deployments with AWX.
+An all-in-one CLI for managing your deployment control node with AWX.
+Enables install of a single node K3s cluster, installs helm and AWX-Operator.
+Ones the operator is ready it depoloy one or more AWX instances.
+The auto configures the
+AWX templates, credentials, and inventories through yaml config.
+The cli can also run job templates.

 ---
 ![](_assets/crucible.png)